Clark Haggans

-Haggans earned a Super Bowl ring with the Steelers in Super Bowl XL against the Seattle Seahawks.
+Haggans earned a Super Bowl ring with the Steelers in Super Bowl XL.

 College career

 Haggans played defensive end at Colorado State University.
 He was a productive pass rusher at Colorado State, where he walked on as a freshman, eventually earning a scholarship.
 He was a teammate of former Steelers teammate Joey Porter and former Cincinnati Bengals linebacker Adrian Ross.
 Haggans holds the Colorado State all-time sack record to this day, with 33 sacks recorded.
 He was inducted into the Colorado State University Athletics Hall of Fame in 2015.

 Professional career

 Pittsburgh Steelers

-The Steelers drafted Haggans out of the fifth round of the 2000 NFL Draft.
+The Steelers selected Haggans out of the fifth round of the 2000 NFL draft.
 He became a regular starter at left outside linebacker in 2004 when the team released long-time starter Jason Gildon.

 Haggans recorded six quarterback sacks in 2004, and had nine sacks during the 2005 regular season.
 Haggans was second on the Steelers defense in tackles for Super Bowl XL, and also recorded a sack, helping the Steelers defeat the Seattle Seahawks.
 In 2008, Haggans became an unrestricted free agent.